swarmstack/swarmstack/README.md

 ```
 # ansible-playbook -i clusters/swarmstack playbooks/swarmstack.yml -k
 ```
 * _deploys or redeploys the swarmstack DevOps monitoring stack to the Docker swarm cluster.
-This includes installing NetData on each node in order for Prometheus to collect metrics from it._
+This includes installing or updating NetData on each node in order for Prometheus to collect metrics from it._

 ---